 We’ve spoken a lot about WeWork, but they’re not the only company to keep an eye on.
 If you’re analyzing the popularity of coworking spaces, Regus is also a big player in this field.

-Regus is a European company that started out in 1989.
+Regus is a European company that was founded in 1989.
 It has since become a global conglomerate with widespread representation.

-WeWork comes in second with 6.5 million square feet of property in the States.
+Regus is one of the largest coworking companies and has over 9 million square feet of property.
+WeWork comes in second with 6.5 million square feet of property in the US.